Lucy Drummond 12 hour Danceathon

 Lucy Drummond is Back and She's Dancing for a Brilliant Cause!

-Many of you will remember Lucy Drummond and her amazing fundraising efforts (see the links below if you missed them, they are well worth a look!).
-Well, Lucy is back, and this Sunday she will be speaking at Mass to tell us all about her next charity challenge.
+Many of you will remember Lucy and her amazing fundraising efforts (see the links below if you missed them, they are well worth a look!).

 Take a look at the poster on this page!
-Lucy is taking part in a 12-Hour Danceathon on 29th May at The Wynyard Pub, dancing from 10am right through to 10pm to raise money for Tourette's Action UK, a charity she cares deeply about.
+Lucy and her brother, Ollie, are taking part in a 12-Hour Danceathon on 29 May at the Wynyard Pub, dancing from 10am right through to 10pm to raise money for Tourette's Action UK, a charity she cares deeply about.

 Lucy spoke at Mass

-Lucy spoke amazingly at Mass today about her passion to help those with Tourette's Syndrome.
-You can now listen to what this amazing girl had to say.
-If you can, please support Lucy and her brother in their Danceathon for 12 hours to raise money.
+She spoke amazingly today about her passion to help those with Tourette's Syndrome.
+You can now listen to what she had to say.
+If you can, please support Lucy and Ollie in their Danceathon for 12 hours to raise money.
 You can donate using the QR code on the poster on this web page.
-If I hear you say - what is a QR code - don't worry, at Mass on Saturday 30 May and Sunday 31 May 2026 you will be able to donate at the retiring collection, by which time Lucy and her brother will have finished the Danceathon.
+If I hear you say - what is a QR code - don't worry, at Mass on Saturday 30 May and Sunday 31 May 2026 you will be able to donate at the retiring collection, by which time they will have finished the Danceathon.

 A little bit about Tourette's Syndrome